 On behalf of the Head Start community in [community/city/county], I would like to request a meeting with you or your staff [date].

 In today’s challenging times, Head Start has continued its commitment to give every vulnerable child an opportunity to succeed in school and in life.
-Our local Head Start community has been doing remarkable work during COVID-19, and our Head Start practitioners and parents can best speak to the impact of the Head Start’s critical work, as well as the challenges and opportunities we face back home every day.
+Our local Head Start community has been doing remarkable work for our community, and our Head Start practitioners and parents can best speak to the impact of the Head Start’s critical work, as well as the challenges and opportunities we face back home every day.

 Please let us know what time would work best for you, and we look forward to speaking with you soon.